We Help Truck Accident Victims Maximize Their Compensation

-In order to win your claim and recover damages, you will need to be able to prove that the truck driver’s or company’s negligence is what caused your accident.
-Your attorney will need to send a letter of spoliation to the company as soon as possible to inform it that it needs to retain certain records as evidence.
-Some of the types of evidence that can help support your case include:
+To win your claim and recover damages, you must prove that the truck driver’s or company’s negligence caused your accident.
+Your attorney will need to send a letter of spoliation to the company as soon as possible to inform it that it must retain certain records as evidence.
+Evidence that can help support your case includes:

 - The police report

 - Inspection and maintenance records